 - 11. Position the belt around the transaxle fans using the same technique that was used to remove it. - 12.
 Using the 9/16 in.
 (14 mm) wrench, rotate the ground drive idler arm to install the new belt around the idler pulley.
 Release the idler pulley to tension the belt. - 13.
 Reconnect the clutch wire, replace the mounting tie for the clutch wire, and reinstall the solenoid guard. - 14.
-Reinstall the blade drive belt on the clutch pulley below the engine.
-Verify that there is still a 1/4 twist on each side of the belt between the clutch pulley and the idler pulleys. - 15.
-Re-tension the blade drive belt around the deck LH spindle pulley, and reinstall the deck belt cover.
-Secure it with the wing nuts.
+On the engine side, position the belt between the rear idler pulleys and around the clutch pulley.
+Be sure to add the 1/4 twist on each side forward of the rear idler pulleys.
+See the Belt Routing Decal for details. - 15.
+Re-tension the blade drive belt around the spindle pulley in the deck, and reinstall the deck belt cover.
+Secure the cover with wing-nuts. - 16.
+Re-engage the belt tensioner lever in the tractor by pushing down on it.
+The lock will automatically engage.
+Lower the seat panel.